fperearodriguez/multicluster-sailOperator-openshift/README.md

 - **cluster1** domain: cluster1.local
 - **cluster2** domain: cluster2.local

+> :warning: **With this setup, both cluster domains should be considered the same as the trustdomain**: You can **not** differentiate the cluster domain when using _spiffe_.
+For instance, by applying an AuthorizationPolicy, you can not trust only a cluster, both are trusted.
+See the following [issue](https://github.com/istio/istio/issues/39204) for more information.

-Follow the specific [README](./docs/multicluster-multiprimary-sail-metallb-different-domain.md) for this scenario.
+Follow the specific [README](./docs/multicluster-multiprimary-sail-metallb-scenario-2.md) for this scenario.

 ## Scenario 3: Istio multicluster & multiprimary on OpenShift.
 Cluster domain different per cluster.
-Adding custom services instead of automatic service discovery.
+Adding custom services instead of automatic service discovery

 In this scenario, Istio is installed via [Sail Operator](https://github.com/maistra/istio-operator/blob/maistra-3.0/bundle/README.md).
 The deployment model is [Multi-Primary on different networks](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/).